rforzani/verifiable-ai-benchmarks/README.md

 - ✅ Groth16-based circuits for public/private partitions
 - ✅ Merkle commitments for tests
 - ✅ Log hashing
-- 🟡 More adapters for different agent SDKs
+- 🟡 More adapters for different agent SDKs or a universal Wrapper to be created

 ---